Mexico Between Life and Death

 The images show fragments of what Mexico is, a country of incredible contrasts and contradictions.
 Mexico is about piercing light and deep shadow, of stillness and quick explosiveness, of massive tradition and creeping progress, of great religious belief but with corruption as a way of life.
 It is a land of pulsating life, a country next to ours yet so far away, a country with more than 50% of its population under 20 years old but where old age is revered.
 Many of the photographs explore the Mexican's robust attachment to life, and to an acquiescent acceptance of the presence of death.

-The hardcover book, to be published by Kehrer Verlag and available Fall 2018, consists of 156 duotone images, beautifully printed, on 176 pages.
+This hardcover book has been published by Kehrer Verlag September 2018, it consists of 157 duotone images, beautifully printed, on 176 pages.
 The price is $45 plus postage.
 If you would like a signed copy, or have questions about the book, please contact me at firstname.lastname@example.org.
-The book will also be available at Amazon, Barnes & Noble, and other fine bookstores.
+The book is available at Amazon, Barnes & Noble, and other fine bookstores.